 Pre-college program students are encouraged to attend an orientation session prior to enrollment.
 Orientation provides general information on topics such as registration, advising, financial aid, support services, and campus activities; a campus tour is included.
-Call 719-384-6857 to schedule a session.

 Immunization

 Colorado law requires first-time college students to provide proof of adequate immunization against measles.
 If born on or after January 1, 1957, or if living in the residence hall, students need to submit proof of two MMR shots (measles, mumps, rubella), one given on or after the first birthday and a second dose 30 days later.
 If the second measles dose came before July 1, 1992, the second mumps and rubella may be waived.
 In addition, all students living in campus housing must receive the Meningococcal (meningitis) vaccine or sign a waiver against it.
 Students should contact Student Services for more information.